StrategyU.S. Resource Play Focused

 In 1Q 2018 we announced that the Company has captured more than 250,000 net acres in multiple new plays in the last year, including a largely contiguous position in the emerging Louisiana Austin Chalk play at a cost of less than $900 per acre.

-Our returns-focused investment program coupled with outstanding execution across our multi-basin portfolio drove 1Q 2018 production above the top end of our U.S. guidance for the quarter.
+Our returns-focused investment program coupled with outstanding execution across our multi-basin portfolio drove strong 2Q 2018 production and enabled us to raise our annual resource play production guidance for the second consecutive quarter with no increase to our development capital budget.

 Though many elements of our business are changing, one thing remains firm: our values.
 We remain steadfast in our commitment to be safe, responsible and ethical.